vwvw25/Minority-Report-System/Strategy.md

 1. **Baseline & detect (internal)**
    - Baselines are computed inside detection from historical sales (per store/SKU/window).
    - No external baseline feed is ingested.
-   - Anomalies (“Minority Reports”) are recomputed on each new data arrival with a deterministic `report_id` (hash of store_id + window_start), keeping the system stateless and idempotent.
+   - Anomalies (“Minority Reports”) are recomputed on each new data arrival with a deterministic `report_id` (hash of store_id + first_detected_from), keeping the system stateless and idempotent.

 2. **Cluster**
    - Group similar reports using feature similarity; attach cluster metadata.